 So, that concludes our guide to best weighted blankets in the UK at the moment.
 We’ll be regularly updating this article as and when new blankets hit the market and the technology improves.

-Until then, we recommend going with the Isaac weighted blanket as the best overall value for money option and the Mela Comfort weighted blanket if your budget stretches a little further and you want the best possible quality.
+Until then, we recommend going with the Isaac weighted blanket as the best value option and the Mela Comfort weighted blanket if your budget stretches a little further and you want the best possible quality.